K-Sato1995/gatsbyBlog/content/posts/React-hooks-for-noobs/index.md

 ---
 title: "React hooks for noobs"
-description: React16.8 introduced a new feature called hooks.
-Hooks would change how you build react applications rather drastically.
-Here is my take to explain what they are.
 slug: react-hooks-for-noobs
 date: 2019-03-07
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - React
   - Hooks
+description: React16.8 introduced a new feature called hooks.
+Hooks would change how you build react applications rather drastically.
+Here is my take to explain what they are.
 ---
 # Introduction
 `Hooks` are a new feature introduced in React16.8.